SAP/ui5-project/docs/Configuration.md

   name: my-application
 ````

 Configuration can also be supplied by other means.
-In cases where a JSON is used, you can still rely on the structure described below.
+In cases where JSON is used, you can still rely on the structure described below.

 ### Structure